 \subsection{Gadget Decomposition}

 In lattice-based HE schemes, the accumulation of noise during homomorphic operations poses a significant challenge to the efficiency and correctness of computations.
 One widely used technique for mitigating this noise growth is \textit{Gadget Decomposition}.
-By leveraging structured representations, gadget decomposition not only reduces the complexity of operations but also provides a mechanism for controlling noise in ciphertexts, enabling efficient and accurate homomorphic computations.
-Informally, gadget decomposition is designed to represent elements in a ring as compact, structured linear combinations of predefined basis elements.
+By leveraging structured representations, it provides a mechanism to control noise in ciphertexts, enabling accurate homomorphic computations.
+Informally, gadget decomposition is to represent elements in a ring as compact, structured linear combinations of predefined basis elements.

 \begin{definition}[Gadget Decomposition] Let $Q$ and $\tau$ be a modulus and a positive integer, respectively.
 A gadget decomposition is defined as a mapping $\mathcal{H}: R_Q \to R^{\tau} $ that meets the conditions below for all $b \in R_Q$: